jperezlafuente/Fight-Club-project/docs/index.md

 ## 🧠 3.
 Types of Fights

-Not all fights are created equal.

-Once we identify all combat windows, we need to **classify them**:
+From previous step we now have a lot of unique fighting events.
+All of them are based on timeframes and positions, but we also have things like number of players involved, amount of damage dealt, kills-deaths-assists, gold differences and more.
+So once we identify all combat windows, we need to use this info to **classify them**.
+For example, we could find types like:

 | Type         | Description                             |
 |--------------|-----------------------------------------|